alephium/docs/docs/ralph/getting-started.md

 ### Map (Rhone Upgrade Only)

-The map data structure is currently available in the [devnet release](https://github.com/alephium/alephium-stack/tree/master/devnet) and the testnet release of full node.
+The map data structure is currently available in the [devnet release](https://github.com/alephium/alephium-stack/tree/master/devnet) and the [testnet release](https://github.com/alephium/alephium-stack/tree/master/devnet) of full node.

 In Ralph, Maps are defined as global contract attributes, eliminating the need for initialization.
 Under the hood, each Map entry is constructed as a subcontract of the current contract.
 Therefore, creating a map entry entails a minimal contract deposit, easily done using the built-in function `mapEntryDeposit!()`.

-There are 3 essential built-in map methods `insert!, remove!, contains!`.
+There are 3 essential built-in map methods `insert!, remove!, contains!` ([doc](https://docs.alephium.org/ralph/built-in-functions/#map-functions)).
 Map values can be accessed and updated with the bracket syntax `map[key] = newValue`.
 Below are some examples illustrating their usage.
 For more comprehensive examples, refer to the [blind-auction](https://github.com/alephium/ralph-example/tree/master/blind-auction) repository and the [unit tests here](https://github.com/alephium/alephium-web3/blob/master/test/contract.test.ts#L448-L477).

 ```rust
 Contract Counters() {